MaciejWanat/GRL/README.md

 # GRL
 Program translating GRL (Graphs Representation Language) into dot, with lex and yacc.
-It was made as a Text Proccessing student's project.
+GRL is an artificial language made by me.
+Projecy was made as a Text Proccessing student's project.

 Contents:
 * grl.l - lex tokenizer for GRL language